Barry Johnson (British Army soldier)

 Warrant Officer Class 1 Barry Johnson, GC (born 25 January 1952) is a former British Army soldier of the Royal Army Ordnance Corps who was awarded the George Cross for his gallantry in defusing a mortar bomb in Derry, Northern Ireland on 7 October 1989.
 The device detonated, causing him serious injury.
 Notice of his award appeared in the London Gazette on 6 November 1990.

 Early life

-He was born on 25 January 1952 in London and entered the Army Apprentices College as an Ammunition Technician in 1967.
+Johnson was born on 25 January 1952 in London and entered the Army Apprentices College as an Ammunition Technician in 1967.